amitmajumdar10/Sales-Order-Analytics-Report-Dashboard/sales-dashboard/README.md

 ## API Endpoints

 ### POST `/api/orders`
 Fetches and processes order data based on filters.
+Responses are cached in-memory for 30 minutes to improve performance and reduce external API calls.

 **Request Body:**
 ```json